quanteda/tutorials.quanteda.io/content/advanced-operations/targeted-dictionary-analysis.markdown

-Tokenize texts and select tokens surrounding keywords related to the government using `tokens_keep()`.
+We tokenise the texts and select tokens surrounding keywords related to the government using `tokens_keep()`, the same window-based approach introduced in the [Tokens chapter](/basic-operations/tokens/tokens_select).

 ``` r